SymoxN7/html-refactoring/README.md

 1. Changed all div to section
 2. Added alt to all img lines
 3. Changed line 29 from class= to id= - this was preventing the link from working
+4. Changed line 12 and 27 from section to header
+5. Changed line 31 and 53 from section to nav
+6. Changed line 55 and 77 from section to aside

 ### CCS Changes: